Answers to common questions asked by patients visiting our Scottsdale surgery center

 Laser Spine Institute is contracted with Medicare to cover our doctor and surgeon fees.
 However, we are not contracted with Medicare to cover our facility fee, resulting in an out-of-pocket expense for Medicare.

-If you have any further questions, please contact one of our Spine Care Consultants.
+If you have any further questions, please contact one of our Patient Empowerment Consultants.
 Ask about receiving your no-cost MRI or CT scan review* to determine if you may be a candidate.